mstpn/Command-Line-Chess/README.md

 # Command-Line-Chess
-Basic chess application in C++ that runs in your command line.
+Basic 2-player chess application that runs in your command line.

 ## Build
 Run `make` to build the program.
 Execute `game` to play.